L4VM4T/L4VM4T/README.md

 - 👋 Hi, I’m Laura and I'm a mathematician & quantum algorithm researcher
-- 👀 I’m interested in ...Food & Knowledge
+- 👀 I’m interested in ...general knowledge
 - 🌱 I’m currently learning ...and will never stop
 - 💞️ I’m looking to collaborate on ...interesting issues
 - 📫 How to reach me ...send me a msg!